unforswearing/dued/help.md

 There is still a bit of work to be done with `dued`.
 Some of my ideas so far are to:

-- Change months from text to number (e.g. from `Thursday, April 17` to `Thursday, 4/17`)
+- Change months from text to number (e.g. from `Thursday, April 17` to `Thursday, 4/17`) (This is currently possible in the `dued` ruby script.)
 - Round hours up or down depending whether the script is run before or after the half hour mark.
 - Create a `reverse dued` function: entering future date returns the number of days from that date.
+(This will be available in the `dued` ruby script soon)
 - Create a separate `dued` (maybe called `tued`) that will handle all time based deadlines.
 - Add documentation as comments in the script
 - Add photos to the documentation (for clarity)